Annual Report 2011-2012

-The Canada Agricultural Review Tribunal (Tribunal) is an independent, quasi-judicial body established by Parliament, pursuant to section 4.1 of the Canada Agricultural Products Act (CAP Act).
+The Canada Agricultural Review Tribunal (Tribunal) is an independent, quasi-judicial, arm’s length body established by Parliament pursuant to section 4.1 of the Canada Agricultural Products Act (CAP Act).

-This legislative framework for the constitution and operation of the Tribunal demonstrates Parliament’s intention for a relationship between the Minister of Agriculture and Agri-Food and the Tribunal that is mindful of the necessity for safeguarding the integrity and independence of the Tribunal to carry out all aspects of its mandate.
+The legislative framework regarding the constitution and operation of the Tribunal demonstrates Parliament’s intention to create a relationship between the Minister of Agriculture and Agri-Food and the Tribunal, while being mindful of the necessity for safeguarding the integrity and independence of the Tribunal to carry out its mandate.
 The Tribunal is responsible to Parliament through the Minister of Agriculture and Agri-Food.

 Functions of the Tribunal

-The core activity of the Tribunal is to provide quasi-judicial review of Notices of Violation for contraventions specified under the Agriculture and Agri-Food Administrative Monetary Penalties Act and Regulations and reviews of decisions of the Board of Arbitration under the Canada Agricultural Production Act.
-Important ancillary activities of the Tribunal include identity, outreach and education activities, development of best practices and management functions.
-In the pages that follow, each of these Tribunal activities will be presented in terms of accomplishments in 2010-2011 and priorities for 2011-2012.
+The core activity of the Tribunal is to provide a quasi-judicial review of Notices of Violation for contraventions specified under the Agriculture and Agri-Food Administrative Monetary Penalties Act and Regulations which can emanate from actions of three federal agencies or from decisions of the Minister of Agriculture and Agri-Food or the Minister of Health reviewing the decisions of these agencies.
+See Footnote 1 While the bulk of the Tribunal’s operational mandate is the provision of quasi-judicial reviews of administrative monetary penalties, the Tribunal must also engage in important ancillary activities which relate to identity, outreach and education activities, development of best practices and management functions.
+In the pages that follow, each of these Tribunal activities will be presented in terms of accomplishments in 2011-2012 and priorities for 2012-2013.

-From a caseload perspective, there were 81 cases in the Tribunal system at the start of the year and 62 at the end of it.
-Among these cases, just under 10% (6/62) were inadmissible for review, either because they were filed beyond the limitation period, because the alleged violator had already paid the violation, or because the applicant had already filed a request for review to the Minister.
-Of the remaining 56 cases, persons requesting a review chose to proceed by way of oral hearing in 39 cases, with 17 cases reviewed by written submissions alone.
+From a caseload perspective, there were 62 active cases in the Tribunal system at the start of the year and 95 at the end of it, an increase of over 50% in one year!
+Among these cases, just over 15% (16/95) were inadmissible for review, either because they were filed beyond the limitation period, because the alleged violator had already paid the violation, or for some other administrative reason.
+Of the remaining 79 cases, persons requesting a review chose to proceed by way of oral hearing in 52 cases, with 27 cases reviewed by written submissions alone.

 Identity, Outreach and Education

-The Tribunal has undertaken several specific efforts to become more transparent, accountable, accessible and effective in the delivery of its mandate.
+The Tribunal has undertaken several specific efforts to become more transparent, accountable, accessible, diligent and effective in the delivery of its mandate.
 Throughout the year, stakeholder groups were contacted to inform them of the activities of the Tribunal.
-As well, each stakeholder group has received the Tribunal’s second Annual Report and Practice Notes 6, 7 and 8 of the Tribunal.
+As well, each stakeholder group has received the Tribunal’s Annual Report and Practice Notes 9 and 10 of the Tribunal.
 They will also receive a copy of this Annual Report.

-An important priority for 2011-2012 for identity, outreach and education activities of the Tribunal is to continue to maintain the currency of the Tribunal Web site, to migrate its decision database to a new service provider, which will facilitate more rapid uploading of its decisions and the continuation of the development of Practice Notes for persons appearing before the Tribunal.
+The main priorities for 2012-2013 for identity, outreach and education activities of the Tribunal are to maintain the currency of the Tribunal website, to continue to engage students at the Tribunal, and to develop further Practice Notes for the benefit of persons appearing before the Tribunal.

 Development of Best Practices

 The Canada Agricultural Review Tribunal was created in 1983 to review decisions of the Board of Arbitration regarding the licensing of, and disputes between, fruit and vegetable dealers in Canada.
-In 1997, the Agriculture and Agri-Food Administrative Monetary Penalties Act (AMP Act) added a new slice of review jurisdiction to the work of the Tribunal, that being the review of the Notices of Violation issued under any of nine agri-food Acts listed in the AMP Act.
+In 1997, the Agriculture and Agri-Food Administrative Monetary Penalties Act (AMP Act) added a new slice of review jurisdiction to the work of the Tribunal, namely the review of the Notices of Violation issued under any of nine agri-food Acts listed in the AMP Act.
 In 2000 and 2001, regulations were brought into force for three of the nine agri-food Acts (Health of Animals Act, Plant Protection Act, and Pest Control Products Act ).
 This new jurisdiction significantly increased the workload of the Tribunal and has become the mainstay of its activities.
-In October of 2010, the Regulations under the AMP Act were amended with the result that administrative monetary penalties for violations under the Act, in some cases, quadrupled.
-Minimum penalties are now set at $500 with maximum penalties up to $15,000 per event now possible.
-These increases will no doubt have a noticeable impact on the number of requests for review filed with the Tribunal in the months and years ahead, thus increasing its caseload in the future.
-How much of an increase will result remains to be seen.
+In October of 2010, the Regulations under the AMP Act were amended with the result that, in some cases, the administrative monetary penalties for violations under the Act quadrupled.
+Minimum penalties are now set at $500 with maximum penalties up to $15,000 per event.
+These increased penalties have, no doubt, been a factor in the considerable increase in the number of requests for review filed with the Tribunal in 2011-2012.

 Management of Operations and Administration